redcic75/tourmagne-gpx-comparator/readme.md

 You can create test GPX files and view generated GPX files with https://gpx.studio/l/fr/.

 # For devs only
+## Deployed on github pages using Github Actions (and not the basic Deploy From Branch)
+- Details in `.github/workflows/deploy.yml`

 ## Dev mode
 - Use `webpack --mode=development` to avoid minification only in dev mode
 - Launch all tests with `npm run test`